7RU7H/CTFs/TryHackMe/Markdown/Corridor/Corridor-Writeup.md

 - Learn about general python webserver file directory and such
 - Harden the webserver

 This and [[Jason-Helped-Through]] are from [Newbie Tuesdays with Alh4zr3d](https://www.youtube.com/watch?v=2e9pGJbZpJg).
-I wanted to warm up while ill, get THM streak, harden some webservers mostly for the Json - mostly have fun before I before return to [[Support-Writeup]].
+I wanted to warm up while ill, get THM streak, harden some webservers mostly for the Json - mostly have fun before I before return to [[Support-Helped-Through]].
 I just work this one out and added some bash kung fu to grab the hashes to check.

 ## Recon